code-distortion/backoff/README.md

     ->attempt($action);
 ```

 This won't affect the maximum attempt limit.
-So if you set a maximum of 5 attempts, and you use `->immediateFirstRetry()`, there will be up to 6 attempts in total.
+So if you set a maximum of 5 attempts, and you use `->immediateFirstRetry()`, there will still be up to 5 attempts in total.

 ### Jitter

-Having a backoff algorithm probably isn't enough on its own to prevent a large number of clients retrying at the same moments in time.
-Jitter is used to help mitigate this by spreading them out.
+Having a backoff algorithm probably isn't enough on its own to prevent a stampede when there are a large number of clients retrying at the same moments in time.
+Jitter is used to help mitigate this by adding a random factor to spread them out.

 Jitter is the concept of making random adjustments to the delays generated by the backoff algorithm.

-For example, if the backoff algorithm generates a delay of 100ms, jitter could adjust this to be somewhere between 75ms and 125ms.
+For example, if the backoff algorithm generates a delay of 100ms, jitter adjusts this to be somewhere between say, 75ms and 125ms.
 The actual range is determined by the type of jitter used.

+> This library applies [Full Jitter](#full-jitter) by default.
+You can use [No Jitter](#no-jitter) if you'd like to turn jitter off.

 > The article [Exponential Backoff And Jitter](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/) by Marc Brooker at AWS does a good job of explaining what jitter is, and the reason for its use.